Influencing U.S. Government Policy

 • Partnering with Indigenous Communities in the Amazon

 Indigenous people's active participation in the sustainable economic, cultural and environmental development of the Amazon is essential for the long-term conservation of the world's largest tropical rainforest.
-The USAID-funded Amazon Indigenous Rights and Resources project, managed by WWF in coordination with Indigenous organizations and nonprofit partners, supported educational resources to expand Indigenous leaders' advocacy capacities and helped Indigenous enterprises with business development in Brazil, Colombia, Ecuador, and Peru.
+The Amazon Indigenous Rights and Resources project, a partnership between WWF and the US government in coordination with Indigenous organizations and nonprofit partners, supported educational resources to expand Indigenous leaders' advocacy capacities and helped Indigenous enterprises with business development in Brazil, Colombia, Ecuador, and Peru.
 From 2019 to 2024, these enhanced advocacy efforts by Indigenous communities resulted in policy measures to protect their rights and the Amazon being adopted by major international institutions, including the World Bank and Inter-American Development Bank, and reflected in outcomes of recent climate change and biodiversity COPs, the IUCN World Conservation Congress, and the Escazú Agreement to protect the environment and human rights in Latin America and the Caribbean.
 The project further enhanced the territorial monitoring and protection mechanisms of two Indigenous territories in Brazil (1 million hectares) and 21 in Peru (185,785 hectares), benefiting 11,344 people.

 • Stopping Wildlife Crime in Namibia and Kaza

 Illegal poaching poses a dire threat to numerous species in southern Africa, including elephants and rhinos.
-USAID and WWF launched the six-year Combating Wildlife Crime Project in 2017 to stabilize the populations of black rhinos in Namibia and elephants in the Kavango-Zambezi Transfrontier Conservation Area (KAZA), including by working closely with local authorities to enhance their wildlife crime surveillance capacity using new technology and modernized field procedures.
+The US government and WWF launched the Combating Wildlife Crime Project in 2017 to stabilize the populations of black rhinos in Namibia and elephants in the Kavango-Zambezi Transfrontier Conservation Area (KAZA), including by working closely with local authorities to enhance their wildlife crime surveillance capacity using new technology and modernized field procedures.
 By the project’s conclusion in June 2023, there had been no reports of illegal killings of black rhinos in northwest Namibia in three years.
 And a multi-country survey of elephants in the KAZA area – which is home to half of Africa’s remaining elephants – found that the total population is stable.

 • Increasing Civil Society Participation in Greater Mekong Environmental Management